 HBO My God!
 No sooner do I mention to a friend that there’s no Watchmen teaser trailer and an hour later, they only bloody go and release one!

-Marvel's Agents of SHIELD roars back onto our screens as it ups the ante for its sixth and surely final season, which begins on Friday night.
-That means just a few more sleeps until we head back into space in S06E01 entitled Missing Pieces....
+Marvel’s Agents of SHIELD season 6 roars back onto our screens as it ups the ante for surely its final season, which begins on Friday night… IN SPACE!

 Hulu is launching their own iteration of beloved comic book character Ghost Rider.
 The fiery, hell brand anti-hero will again be played by Gabriel Luna who played the Robbie Reyes version of the character in Marvel's Agents of SHIELD just a couple of seasons ago.
 I...